Periklismant/oPIEC/README.md

 ### Requirements

 - A version of Python 3 (https://docs.python.org/3/) with pip (https://pip.pypa.io/en/stable/installing/) and setuptools (https://pypi.org/project/setuptools/).

-- The rest of the required Python packages are installed via setuptools (see the instructions section).
-These packages include ProbLog 2 (https://dtai.cs.kuleuven.be/problog/) and the intervaltree package (https://pypi.org/project/intervaltree/)
+The rest of the required Python packages are installed via setuptools (see the instructions section).
+These packages include ProbLog 2 (https://dtai.cs.kuleuven.be/problog/) and the intervaltree package (https://pypi.org/project/intervaltree/).

-- Please consider installing these packages in a virtual environment (https://docs.python.org/3/tutorial/venv.html) to avoid messing up the (versions of the) packages installed in the Python version installed in your system.
-This is explained in the Instructions sections.
+Please consider installing these packages in a virtual environment (https://docs.python.org/3/tutorial/venv.html) to avoid messing up the (versions of the) packages installed in the Python version installed in your system.
+The process of setting up a virtual environment is explained in the Instructions section.

 ### Instructions: Installation and Execution

-The current version of this repository contains scripts for running the pipeline of Prob-EC and oPIEC on datasets for human activity recognition and maritime monitoring.

-To download this repository, please proceed with:
+To download oPIEC, open a terminal and follow these steps:

 1. ``` git clone https://github.com/Periklismant/oPIEC ``` in the folder of your preference.

 2. ``` cd oPIEC ```

-Afterwards, you may execute the example scripts as follows:
+Afterwards, you may set up and activate a virtual environment for installing the required Python packages as follows:

-1. ```  cd ./scripts ```
+1. ``` virtualenv venv ``` creates a virtual environment named "venv".

-2. Adjust the parameters at the top of "run_caviar.sh" and/or "run_maritime.sh".
-To run the examples we provide, you may only need to change the ```pythonVersion``` parameter to version of Python installed in your system.
-Simply ``` pythonVersion="3" ``` should be fine if there is only one version of Python3 installed in your system.
+2. ``` . venv/bin/activate ``` activates "venv".
+You may check the Python version used by venv with ``` python --version ```.
+Also, the output of ``` pip freeze ```, which prints the list of installed python packages, should be an empty list.

+3. ``` pip install . ``` installs the python packages specified in the setup.py file.

+Apart from installing the packages needed for oPIEC, the final command installs a command line interface for oPIEC.
+For example, you may use the interface of oPIEC as follows:

-3. Try ``` ./run_caviar.sh ``` or ```  ./run_maritime.sh ``` to run Prob-EC and oPIEC for the desired use case.
+- ``` oPIEC ``` or ``` oPIEC --help ``` prints the usage instructions for oPIEC.

-More specifically, the last step does the following:
+- ``` oPIEC --use-case maritime --dataset ./datasets/examples/maritime_short_test run-pipeline ```, when executed from the root folder of the repository, runs a pipeline of Prob-EC and oPIEC using the maritime data available in the /datasets/examples/maritime_short_test folder.

+- ``` oPIEC --use-case caviar --dataset ./datasets/examples/caviar_test run-pipeline ```, when executed from the root folder of the repository, runs a pipeline of Prob-EC and oPIEC using the human activity data available in the /datasets/examples/caviar_test folder.

+### Execution Details

 - Firstly, Prob-EC processes the input of 'low-level' events (/inputDatasets/examples) and the event description of the application (e.g. /src/Prob-EC/maritime/event_description).
 The output of Prob-EC is saved in the /Prob-EC_output/raw folder.
 - Afterwards, an auxiliary script transforms the output of Prob-EC by isolating the probabilities computed for each event.
 As a result, the recognition of Prob-EC for each complex event is stored in the /Prob-EC_output/preprocessed folder.
 This format is compatible with oPIEC.